a-rossetti/micrograd.c/README.md

 # micrograd.c

-`micrograd.c` is a C implementation inspired by Andrej Karpathy's micrograd, a tiny autograd engine.
-This project replicates the core functionality of micrograd in C.
+micrograd.c is a C implementation of a tiny autograd engine, inspired by Andrej Karpathy's micrograd.

 ## Description